Muskanjain855/100hires/README.md

 1. **Ryan Law** (Ahrefs)- publishes his own AI content workflow, prompts and editing passes included.
 2. **Amanda Natividad** (SparkToro / Zero-Click Marketing)- the counter-case: builds demand outside the search click AI is eating into.
 Included for strategic contrast, not as a hands-on AI-content practitioner.
 3. **Lily Ray** (Amsive / Algorythmic)- tracks Google's algorithm and AI Overview shifts at pattern-recognition scale for Fortune 50 clients.
-4. **Milosz Krasinski** (Chilli Fruit)- ran an agency campaign combining AI content with digital PR; has a self-reported traffic number attached (flagged as unverified, not independently confirmed).
+4. **Milosz Krasinski** (Chilli Fruit)- ran an agency campaign combining AI content with digital PR; has a self-reported traffic number attached
 5. **Jeff Coyle** (MarketMuse / Siteimprove)- built the topical-authority tooling much of the industry runs on.
 6. **Nathan Gotch** (Rankability)- pairs a documented link-building doctrine with active AEO product iteration.
 7. **Julia McCoy** (First Movers)- has built and scaled two separate AI-content businesses.